Stanford Research Development Office

 Do I need IRB approval prior to submitting the grant application?

-If your project involves use of human subjects and you do not have an active protocol, you will need to create a new protocol before the seed grant can be awarded.
+If your project involves use of human subjects and you do not have an active protocol, you will need to create a new protocol before the internal grant can be awarded.
 (Do I need an IRB Submission?).

 Requests beyond 12 months from the original end date will not be approved.